CEOs asked an MIT and Johns Hopkins researcher:

 In an act of hope, we rush to the next new management theory as the bright, shiny solution.

-But despite the best efforts, research finds many employees still feeling:
+But despite your best efforts, many employees still see:

-So in an effort to lead positive organizational change, you've tried:
+So in an effort to lead positive change, you try:

 - Training programs